gavin-peterkin/music_composition/README.md

 ## General Usage Notes

+### Some general requirements
+You'll need to have MongoDB installed and running in order for scraping to work.
+The download pipeline also assumes you have a AWS credentials set up and a midi bucket.
+I can make my bucket of midi files public if there's interest...

-I used a virtualenv for this project.
+I used a virtualenv for this project with Python 2.7.
 In order to recreate or adapt this work for your own purposes, clone the repo and in a new virtualenv run:

 `pip install -r requirements.txt` (obtained via `pip freeze > requirements.txt`)